squishell/zendesk_ticket_import/README.md

 ## Customization

 - **Modify Ticket Fields**:
-  Adjust the `config.py` and `main.py` to customize the ticket creation process, including which fields to use from your CSV files.
+  Adjust the `config.py` and `main.py` to customize the ticket creation process, including which fields to use from your CSV files.s

-## License

-This project is licensed under the MIT License.